mrQur3Sh1/Symptalyze/README.md

 **AI-Powered Symptom Analysis and Doctor Recommendation Platform**

-Symptalyze is a smart web application that leverages advanced AI to help users analyze their symptoms and get expert recommendations—all in a few clicks.
-Built using structured prompt engineering and third-party AI APIs like Cohere or OpenAI, Symptalyze empowers patients with clarity and guidance, without the need to train any custom models.
+Symptalyze is a full-stack web application that leverages advanced AI to help users analyze their symptoms and get expert recommendations—all in a few clicks.
+Built using React on the frontend, Express.js and Node.js on the backend, and PostgreSQL via Neon DB for data persistence.
+The AI layer is powered by Cohere (currently) or can be extended to Gemini or ChatGPT (paid tiers).

 ---